Master's program in Mathematics

 For the suitability procedure, two deadlines must be observed.

-- Until 15.07. (if applying for the winter semester) or until 15.01. (if applying for the summer semester) an online application must be submitted on the Master portal of JMU.
+- Until July 15 (if applying for the winter semester) or until January 15 (if applying for the summer semester) an online application must be submitted under WueStudy.
+JMU students can use their JMU account, external applicants must first register for an applicant account.
+(Since December 9, 2021, the online application will no longer be made on the JMU Master's portal.)

-- Until 15.09. (if applying for the winter semester) or until 15.03. (if applying for the summer semester), proof of first degree or proof of performance can be submitted later.
+- Until September15 (if applying for the winter semester) or until March 15 (if applying for the summer semester), proof of first degree or proof of performance can be submitted later.

-Attention: The 15.07. or 15.01. is an exclusion period, i.e. an application for the respective semester after the deadline is no longer possible.
+Attention: July 15 and January 15, respectively, is an exclusion period, i.e. an application for the respective semester after the deadline is no longer possible.
 On the other hand, documents can very well be submitted by the second specified deadline.

 After receiving your online application on the Master-Portal, we will contact you by e-mail and let you know the status of your application.